 Here are some other things to think about:

 – When in your vehicle, do you carry your gun on your person?
 Or do you keep it in the glove compartment “just in case I need it.”
 I have news for you.
 You won’t have time to access your piece from the glove box or locked safe in an environment like this.
 You will either try to get it and be fried or escape into hostile territory without it.
 Neither are good options.
-Carry your gun on your person!
+Carry your gun on your person.

 – What if you have infant(s) in car seats or young children?
 Have you ever figured out how to run while carrying a baby in a car seat?
-Put a 20 lb. sack of rice in a car seat and give it a try this weekend.
+Put a 20 lb. sack of rice in a car seat and give it a try sometime.
 Figure out the best way of doing it.

-You obviously won’t leave your young children as you flee. how would you position your car so that you can safely remove your child/ car seat?
+You obviously won’t leave your young children as you flee.
+How would you position your car so that you can safely remove your child/ car seat?
 I think the best option is turning the car broadside to the attackers with the side opposite the child towards the attackers.
 Do you have your child seat on the same side of the car as the driver’s seat or do you buckle it in behind the passenger seat?
 Either location can have both strengths and weaknesses.
 Make the placement of your child seat in the car a conscious decision and not a matter of whimsy.

 – Distance is your friend.
 The Molotov Cocktail is an unusual weapon…almost like an extended range contact weapon.
 If you can get out of throwing range, you will be safe.
 That should be your prime goal.
 No one is throwing those things more than about 50 yards. if you can get that far (and the attackers don’t advance) you will be safe.
 Why are you worrying about doing anything other than running?